Date Masamune: In popular culture

-According to 21st century historian Watanabe, no historical documents have been found from the Sengoku period that refer to Masamune as the "One-Eyed Dragon."
+According to 21st-century historian Watanabe, no historical documents have been found from the Sengoku period that refer to Masamune as the "One-Eyed Dragon."
 The moniker was first found in the 1830, the famous Confucian scholar Rai San'yō wrote a poem about Masamune in his "Eishi Zekku" (Eishi Quaal Poems), in which he referred to him as the "One-Eyed Dragon".
-Originally, "One-Eyed Dragon" nickname was the nickname of Li Keyong, who was active in the late Tang Dynasty in China.
+Originally, "One-Eyed Dragon" was the nickname of Li Keyong, who was active in the late Tang dynasty in China.
 Li Keyong was known as an excellent military commander, and Daimon suspected that San'yō most likely compared Masamune to Li Keyong in that poem.

 There is no record of Masamune ever wearing an eyepatch.
 A portrait of Date Masamune (by Yasunobu Kano) held by the Sendai City Museum is depicted with both eyes open, in accordance with Masamune's will.
 Portraits and wooden statues made after his death show both eyes open, with the right eye slightly smaller.
-Daimon also discusses how Masanune's eyepatch appearance fluctuated in 20th century entertainment.
+Daimon also discusses how Masanune's eyepatch appearance fluctuated in 20th-century entertainment.
 The 1942 film "Dokuganryu Masamune" marked the first time Masamune appeared wearing an eyepatch.
 Actor Ken Watanabe, who played the lead role of Masamune in the 1987 NHK historical drama "Dokuganryu Masamune," appeared wearing an eyepatch made from the tsuba of a sword over his right eye.
 Since then, this appearance has become established for portrayals of Masamune.

 Masamune is the protagonist of the anime series Masamune Datenicle, produced by the city of Date in collaboration with Fukushima Gainax in order to promote the city's historic connection to the Date Clan.
 In this series, he is depicted as a child taking on the role of leader of his clan for the first time.
 Previous leaders of the Date Clan manifest in order to help him prepare for his first battle.

 The professional wrestling organization Osaka Pro Wrestling featured two wrestlers using the ring names Masamune and Hideyoshi, who together form the tag team "Sengoku".